AndreasFinke/unige/git-help.md

-First, let's ensure we are up-to-date (don't when you have changes that are not yet online)
+First, let's ensure we are up-to-date

 > git pull origin master

-Make new branch "gravwaves" and check it out:
+Make new branch (of a development tree) "gravwaves" and check it out (= go there):

 > git checkout -b gravwaves